Develop your leadership capabilities through L.E.D Talks or the 360° Leadership Programme.

-The programme is open to first and second year undergraduate students, both domestic and international.
+The programme is open to primarily first and second year undergraduate students, both domestic and international.
+Other current undergraduate students may apply.
 We want applicants who are actively involved in extra-curricular activities (either in clubs, societies and associations on campus), or who volunteer their time at the University or in the community.
 It is in these activities that you’ll be testing out your leadership skills, during and after the programme.

 As an applicant, you need to address the following criteria which will be considered by the selection panel:

 - Leadership context — you should be able to tell us your leadership context (the place that you are able to actively use and apply your learning during the programme), and articulate your ongoing commitment to it.

 - Readiness and openness to learning and growing — you must demonstrate that you are:

 - Willing to be honest and open.

 - Willing to actively bring your challenges and stories into the programme.

 - Motivated to test new ideas and share those experiments.

 - Desire to make an impact — you should be able to articulate some ideas around your aspirations, the change you wish to see, and the way you see leadership helping you to make this impact.